LennartEnns/sound-tree/README.md

 Set the `MAX_ERROR_SEMITONES` constant in `mainfuncsKaraoke.py` to specify how high the average semitones deviation of a melody should be in order to caused a score of 0.

 ### Customization
 You can pass different parameters to the `run` functions invoked in the `main-(...).py` scripts.
-Normally, these include:
+These can include:
 - Normalization Level Tracking (Yes/No)
 - Min and Max Frequency to visualize
 - Number of frequency points to compute (more = smoother)
 - Distribution Mode (see [here](#audio-spectrum-visualization))
+- List of [sender class](./not_main/sender/) instances.
+You can use multiple senders at once.

 Inside of the *run* functions the LEDSenders can be customized, different senders can be removed and added, resulting in sending to the real tree, the virtual tree or one or none of them.